Frequently Asked Questions

 EdSights has alerts in place in case a student uses concerning language while talking to our bot.
 If an alert is triggered, you will be able to review the student's message in your "Alerts" page and decide whether to email the student or dismiss the alert.

-What should I tell students when I reach out to them because of a Suggested Intervention?
+What should I tell students when I reach out to them because of an Opportunity for Follow Up?

 This depends on what you are reaching out to the student about.
 However, we do have sample emails that you can use in the "Resources" page.